LukeShead/Project-and-Diss/README.md

 Keep meetups

 ### August:
-Plan the structure of the dissertation
+Plan the structure of the dissertation,
-Start Dissertation using sources from Github
+Start Dissertation using sources from Github,
 Be finished before the end of the month.